invertase/react-native-firebase/docs/index.md

 #### Local app compilation

-If you are **not** using EAS Build then you must use the `expo prebuild --clean` command as described in the ["Adding custom native code"](https://docs.expo.io/workflow/customizing/) guide to rebuild your app locally to include the config plugin changes.
-If this command isn't run, you'll encounter connection errors to Firebase.
+If you are compiling your app locally, use the local app compilation steps described in [Local app development](https://docs.expo.dev/guides/local-app-development/) guide in Expo docs.

 #### Expo Tools for VSCode